 Some women who have fibroids have no symptoms, or they only experience mild ones, while others suffer severe, disruptive symptoms.

-Those affected may have varying symptoms.
-Here are the common ones you need to look out for:
+These symptoms vary and here are the common ones you need to look out for:

 Heavy or prolonged vaginal bleeding Pelvic Discomfort Pelvic Pain Bladder problems- frequent urination Low Back Pain Rectal Pressure/ constipation Discomfort or Pain with Sexual Intercourse Increasing abdominal girth